nmshd/documentation/_docs_explore/06-features.md

 Features included with enmeshed:

 - Self-sovereign identity
-- Datawallet capabilitites, i.e. repository of structured data like attributes and files
+- Datawallet capabilitites, i.e. repository of structured data like Attributes and files
 - Datalog, i.e. know what data was shared when and to whom
 - Cross-identity transparent encryption and digital signatures
 - Cross-identity bi-directional data communication